Ride Sharing with Kids (and for kids)

 Rear-facing: Now if your child is still in an infant carrier, this is easier.
 You likely have a stroller in which the infant carrier sits for walking from place to place.
 You can easily install the infant carrier without the base in the ride share car.
 (Instructions should be in the manual.)
 You may also consider using a Doona Infant Car Seat as it has a stroller built in to the infant carrier.
 So cool!

 If your child is out of an infant carrier, you are kind of out of luck.
 There isn’t much to do but bring along a rear-facing car seat and carry it with you.
-There are options like a Sit N Stroll or you can choose to purchase a lightweight convertible car seat option.
+You can choose to purchase a lightweight convertible car seat option.
 This is what we did when our kids were little and we were traveling.

 Best practice recommends that you should keep your child rear-facing until age two.
 Some states legally require rear-facing until age two now also.
 Others haven’t updated their laws yet and require rear-facing up to age one.
 (We still recommend longer rear facing and we understand a parent has to do what a parent has to do.)